Drugs & Medications - Zipan-25 injection

-In children, use drugs for nausea only in cases of prolonged vomiting with a known cause.
+In children, drugs for nausea should only be used in cases of prolonged vomiting of a known cause.
 Avoid use of promethazine in children with liver disease (including possible Reye's syndrome).

 This medication can cause severe tissue damage, possibly requiring surgery.
-Tell your doctor/nurse immediately if you experience burning, pain, redness, swelling, or numbness at or near the injection site.
+Tell your health care professional right away if you have burning, pain, redness, swelling, or numbness at or near the injection site.
 If this occurs, the injection should be stopped and the injection site checked.

 It is preferred that this medication be given by injection into a muscle.
 There may be an increased risk of side effects if this medication is given by injection into a vein.
 This medication must not be given by injection under the skin.

 Promethazine is used to prevent and treat nausea and vomiting related to certain conditions (such as before/after surgery, motion sickness).
 It is also used with other medication to treat severe allergic reactions (anaphylaxis) and reactions to blood products.
 It may also be used to treat milder allergic reactions when you cannot take promethazine by mouth.
 It may also be used to help you feel sleepy/relaxed before and after surgery, during other procedures, or during labor and delivery.
 It may also be used to help certain narcotic pain relievers (such as meperidine) work better.

 Promethazine is an antihistamine and works by blocking a certain natural substance (histamine) that your body makes during an allergic reaction.
 Its other effects (such as anti-nausea, calming, pain relief) may work by affecting other natural substances (such as acetylcholine) and by acting directly on certain parts of the brain.

 This drug is not approved for use in children younger than 2 years due to an increased risk of side effects (such as slow/shallow breathing).
 See also Warning section.How to use Zipan-25 injection

 See also Warning section.